sitepack-io/storelinkr-wordpress/readme.txt

 #### Enhancements

-* Return the received amount of productoptions for validation on a variant call
+* Return the received amount of product options for validation on a variant call

 #### Bugfixes